samhippo/mpv-scripts/README.md

 # mpv-scripts
 ## delete-file.lua
-This script deletes the currently playing video file.
+Deletes the currently playing video file.
 ### Installation
 1. Copy [delete-file.lua](delete-file.lua) to your mpv scripts directory.
 2. Add the following line to **input.conf** or replace the command if it already exists.